HL7/cql/input/pages/02-authorsguide.md

     where S.issued during MeasurementPeriod)
 ```

-Note: The keyword [.kw]#called# was chosen to avoid confusion with the keyword [.kw]#as#, which is used for type-casting.
-We also don't use [.kw]#as# for aliasing like many SQL dialects do, for the same reason.
-We mean [.kw]#called# here in the sense that the library is "called a name" within this context, not that we intend to "call it by this name".
+Note: The keyword <span class="kw">called</span> was chosen to avoid confusion with the keyword <span class="kw">as</span>, which is used for type-casting.
+We also don't use <span class="kw">as</span> for aliasing like many SQL dialects do, for the same reason.
+We mean <span class="kw">called</span> here in the sense that the library is "called a name" within this context, not that we intend to "call it by this name".

 And similarly for the CDS artifact: